dineschandgr/StoreOrderApplication/readme.md

 3. I have assumed that my end points are secured using OAuth2 / Open ID Connect frameworks.

 4. I have assumed that my Database credentials are encrypted and stored in a vault and the applications are not affected when the password is rotated

+#instructions to build the code and execute it

+Navigate to the folder \StoreOrderApplication in cmd prompt or shell
+#Run all the tests, download the dependencies and generate the jar file 2. execute the command

+mvn clean install

+#Run the jar file inside the embedded server 3. execute this command to start the server in default port 8080

+mvn spring-boot:run

+#Test file upload from postman

+Submit a post request to the url http://localhost:8080/api/uploadStoreOrder with the key as 'file' and then choose the csv file.

+Verify the response messages in the postman

+#Javadocs

+Navigate to the folder \StoreOrderApplication\Javadocs

+open the index.html to naviage across and read the javadocs for all the classes and its method